any-docs/css/content/reference/selectors/_doublecolon_placeholder/index.md

   placeholder="It must be 9 digits" />
 ```

-Only the subset of CSS properties that apply to the {{cssxref("::first-line")}} pseudo-element can be used in a rule using `::placeholder` in its selector.
+Only the subset of CSS properties that apply to the `::first-line` pseudo-element can be used in a rule using `::placeholder` in its selector.

 > [!NOTE]
 > In most browsers, the appearance of placeholder text is a translucent or light gray color by default.